 Cakes come in so many flavors, but what about colors?
-Coloring cake batter is an easy way to add some extra fun and surprise to your cake.
+Coloring the cake batter is an easy way to add some extra fun and surprise to your cake.
 And kids love it!

 Today we’re tackling how to make rainbow cupcakes.
 I made these last week for my daughter’s 9th birthday.

 You can start out by making your favorite cake recipe (whether it be a mix or scratch) for WHITE cake.
 Be sure to use egg whites as specified on the back of the box and NOT whole eggs.
 The yolk gives a yellow tint and it will be harder to get nice, true colors.
 If you are baking from scratch, be sure your recipe makes enough batter for the number of cupcakes you need.
-My measurements are based off of making 24 cupcakes.
+My measurements are based on making 24 cupcakes.

 After you have your batter mixed up, split up the batter evenly into 6 different dishes.
 I got somewhere close to 3/4 cup worth of batter into each color.
 But mixes do vary some.